DamianPala/pyrepogen/README.md

 * Prepare the Release Package in `dist` directory containing all files that are in the git repository tree

 Describe clean target

+Source distribution of module repo is made as package

+Regenerate release package has hash in package name if release tag is not on last commit When regenerate on the same commit as tag - dist will be overwritten and without a commit hash